mstocco/mariostoc.co/content/traininglog/20210516-ironman2021-15weeksout.md

 I've had a knot in my back, between the shoulder blades for a few days now but last night, I must have slept awkward because that knot was aggravated enough to wake me up last night.
 Before riding to the pool, I spent time with a lacrosse ball to work out the tension.

-In the pool, that knot was not noticed and as I write this, the massage and the swim seem to have helped.
+That knot went unnoticed in the pool; massage and the swim seem to have helped.
 <!---->
 The swim overall was telling in that I am still (likely) feeling the ride [two days ago](ironman2021-16weeksout?sat).
 My times on some of the 50m lengths reflect that.
 Regardless, I swam the strong lengths to the best I had for the day and swam the easy lengths easy.
 The continuous lane did get a bit congested and I did the last of the workout in the fast lane once that lane cleared out.